charliecalvert/CloudNotes/Assignments/WalkingMap.md

 ## Waypoints

 Sometimes you need to select more than two points in order to properly define your walk.
 In the image shown below, I added links to the walk by pressing the + symbol shown on the far left about 2/3s of the way from the top.
+I believe that Google calls this the "Destinations" button, but I'll go on using the word **waypoint** since it more exactly describes what we are discussing in this context.

-Notice that there are now three "waypoints" on the walk.
-Note also that you can drag and drop the three waypoints until the line you want appears on the map.
+If I want to divide a route up into thirds, or specify more exactly how to pass through a certain part of the walk, then I can use waypoints.
+Use it to break a walk up into sections.
+Instead of going directly from A to C, you can go first from A to B, then press the plus button, then go from B to C. That is what I have done in the image shown below.
+Notice that there are now three "waypoints" (destinations) on the walk.
+You can see them at the top left of the screenshot.
+Note also that you can drag and drop the three waypoints to reorder them.
+You may have to drag them back and forth for a bit until the line you want appears on the map.
+In other words, the order of the waypoints is important.
 The point labeled **Elliot Bay Trail** above is not a known spot, it was just an unnamed spot on the map that I clicked on.

 ![Google Map Chain](https://s3.amazonaws.com/bucket01.elvenware.com/images/google-map-chain01.png)